 2. Etsy title (mobile-first)

-Constraints: first 50 chars must carry the punch (mobile crops there), use 2-3 search terms naturally, include gift / use occasion if relevant, lowercase-friendly.
+Constraints: stay UNDER 70 chars total (2026 soft cap — longer titles lose mobile visibility), first 40-50 chars must carry the punch (mobile crops there), use 2-3 search terms naturally, include a gift / occasion term if relevant.

 For each, list the 3 search terms it targets and the occasion it implies.